Policies and procedures

 If a student is Pell Grant eligible, please apply for the Gilman Scholarship.
 Check for deadline dates at http://www.iie.org/Programs/Gilman-Scholarship-Program.

 Students who wish to be considered for university loans and other limited funds will be required to submit the Summer Financial Aid Application, which is available April 1 (or the first Monday in April if April 1 falls on the weekend).
-The link to the application will be made available and awarding will be prioritized based on the order in which applications are received.
+The link to the application will be made available on the student financial services website and awarding will be prioritized based on the order in which applications are received.

 What is TPD discharge?